 Comparing the BSE in Software Engineering to the BASc in Computer Engineering

-Summary: Waterloo's Software Engineering (SE) and Computer Engineering (CE) programmes are both CEAB-accredited Engineering programmes.
-After the first year (which is quite similar), Software Engineering takes a deeper and more Computer Science-centric view of the material and focuses less on hardware, while Computer Engineering provides a broader overview of material and includes more hardware content.
+Waterloo's Software Engineering (SE) and Computer Engineering (CE) programs are both CEAB-accredited Engineering programs.
+After a similar set of courses in first year, Software Engineering takes a deeper and more Computer Science-centric view of the material and focuses less on hardware, while Computer Engineering provides a broader overview of material and includes more hardware content.
 You must have experience with writing programs to be admitted to (and to succeed in) Software Engineering.

 Culture: As an instructor and academic advisor, I've observed a subjective cultural difference between SE classes and CE classes.
 Perhaps I can summarize it like this: everyone in SE likes writing software.
-Many of the SE students will program in their free time and will just go ahead and do it for fun; they participate in events like programming contests, mobile app development, and SE Hack Days.
+Many of the SE students will program in their free time and will just go ahead and do it for fun (although this is by no means mandatory for success); they participate in events like programming contests, mobile app development, and SE Hack Days.

 The most important difference between first year Software Engineering and Computer Engineering is in the introductory programming sequences.

-In their 1A term, SE students take an introductory computer science course, CS137.
+In their first term (1A), SE students take an introductory computer science course, CS137.
 This course requires prior programming experience; the first two weeks quickly review programming concepts and describe how general concepts in imperative programming map to the C programming language.
 CS137 moves fast!
 Its pace allows the course to cover topics like recursion, pointers, and dynamic structures in depth.
-The Computer Engineering counterpart, ECE150, is more of an introductory programming course; it teaches the C# programming language at a more beginner-friendly pace.
+The Computer Engineering counterpart, ECE150, is more of an introductory programming course; it teaches the C++ programming language at a more beginner-friendly pace.
 While ECE150 contains many of the same topics as CS137, the treatment is not as deep.

 In 1B, SE students take a second computer science course, CS138.
 This course continues to familiarize students with the key Computer Science concepts of modularity and Abstract Data Types.
 Computer Engineers generally see the material on Abstract Data Types in second year.
-The Computer Engineering course ECE155, on the other hand, contains highlights from the three-course Software Engineering sequence (requirements, design, and testing), as well as content on embedded systems.
-ECE155 students complete a lab which involves programming Android apps and handling sensor values to navigate the user around obstacles in the real world.
+CE students' first course on such material is in their third term (2A) in ECE 250 Algorithms and Data Structures.

 In upper years, a key difference between SE and CE is that SE students get to take Advanced Technical Electives from both Computer Science and ECE.
+Both CS and ECE offer ATEs in Artificial Intelligence including CS 485 Statistical and Computational Foundations of Machine Learning, CS 486 Introduction to Artificial Intelligence, ECE 457A Cooperative and Adaptive Algorithms, and ECE 457B Fundamentals of Computational Intelligence.
 CS offers a number of well-known upper-year courses, including the Big 3: Compilers; Computer Graphics; and Real-time Programming (the "trains course").

-- Patrick Lam, Associate Director of Software Engineering
+- Patrick Lam - Former Director of Software Engineering

 (Two subjects in Software Engineering that are not in Computer Engineering are User Interfaces and Concurrency.
-Most of the other topics in the SE programme also exist in some form in the CE programme.) ↩
+Most of the other topics in the SE programme also exist in some form in the CE program.)